lowRISC/opentitan/hw/formal/README.md

 *   The second argument is the assertion property.
 *   The last two arguments specify the clock and reset signals (active-high reset).
-*   Note that this macro doesn’t support a custom error message (such as the
+*   Note that this macro doesn't support a custom error message (such as the
 $error message in the previous section).
 However, the macro will print out the property name and the entire property code such as `req |-> ack`.